Reltroner/reltroner-studio/content/blog/legal-disclaimer.md

 ---

+## 🎨 Visual Character Representation Policy

+At **Reltroner Studio**, character visuals are **tools of immersion**, not the core product.
+This document clarifies our ethical stance, methodology, and intent behind all visual character representations on **reltroner.com**.

+---

+## 🧠 What We Sell: Ideas, Not Faces

+Our characters are **not designed to promote beauty standards, race, or aesthetic trends.**
+They exist to express:

+- Philosophies
+- Behavioral archetypes
+- Emotional depth
+- Psychological and spiritual arcs

+We monetize **narratives, not physical appearances.**

+---

+## 🤖 Why We Use AI-Generated Art

+Due to the solo nature of this studio, limited resources, and the absence of an in-house illustrator,
+we use **AI-generated visuals** to:

+- Represent character posture, fashion, and mood
+- Help audiences visualize our fictional societies
+- Provide symbolic avatars for immersive lore

+**These are not final designs**.
+They are **visual placeholders** to support narrative imagination.

+---

+## 🔐 Ethics and Originality

+- All characters, lore, timelines, and ideologies are **100% original** and **not adapted** from existing franchises.
+- No character is designed to resemble any public figure or copyrighted IP.
+- We do not commission AI generations with the intent of replication or impersonation.

+---

+## 🧾 Artistic Inspiration ≠ Plagiarism

+Visual similarities to anime/manga styles or existing media are purely **incidental** and fall under the realm of:

+- Genre conventions
+- Technical limitations of AI generators
+- Unintentional aesthetic overlap

+We respect all artists, and encourage future collaborations with real illustrators as Reltroner Studio grows.

+---

+## 🏛️ The Future

+As the studio expands, we aim to:

+- Replace temporary AI visuals with hand-drawn or illustrated originals
+- Credit collaborating artists transparently
+- Offer character licensing ethically and respectfully

+---

+> _"Let no face define a legacy.
+Let no artwork replace a story."_
+> **Reltroner Studio** stands for **merit, narrative, and ethical creation.**

+---

 ## 🖋️ Contact and Transparency

 If you represent an entity that wishes to inquire about naming distinctions or explore collaboration, feel free to reach out via the official portal at: